debmcode/debmcode.github.io/README.md

 # debmcode.github.io

-Day/Night Iceland is a mock travel site for an HTML & CSS class.
+Day/Night Iceland is a mock travel site, created for a TechConnect HTML & CSS class.